WARFARE RESEARCH AND EXPERIMENTAL SECTION

 After the war, Howard E. Skipper went on to win the Nobel Prize for research in the chemotherapy of cancer in 1974.
 In 1955 Dr. Howard E. Skipper was Assistant Director and Head of Biochemistry Division, Southern Research Institute, at the University of Richmond.

 The experiments referred to were possibly associated with the Brook Island Trial which took place on North Brook Island in February 1944.

-I'd like to thank Susan Wolfe (nee Ewing), daughter of Captain Ewing, Douglas McNab and Sylvia Stoltz for their assistance with this web page.
+I'd like to thank Susan Wolfe (nee Ewing), daughter of Captain Ewing, Douglas McNab, Graham McKenzie-Smith, and Sylvia Stoltz for their assistance with this web page.

 Letter of Appreciation to Commanding General, Fifth Air Force Service Command, APO 925 dated 3 April 1944 from Captain Howard E. Skipper, of the Australian Chemical Warfare Research and Experimental Section (CWR & ES) at Innisfail, Queensland.

 "The Unit Guide - The Australian Army 1939 - 1945

 - Volume 3 of 6" - page 3.596